tactivos/grunt-htmlrefs/README.md

 </html>
 ```

-There 4 types of replacements: css, js, include and remove (it will erase the whole block).
+There 4 types of replacements: css, inlinecss, js, include and remove (it will erase the whole block).

 [grunt]: https://github.com/cowboy/grunt